Requirements and Mistakes: HIPAA De-Identification

 Why De-Identification Matters

-• they remove too little and overestimate how anonymous the data is
+• They overestimate how anonymous the data is

 The Two HIPAA Methods